 Get the right backpack for a hike like the JMT.
 See my picks for “The 10 Best Backpacking Packs”

 and the best thru-hiking packs.

 Wondering whether you are up to it?
-Read my story about my thru-hike, where you can view lots of photos and get detailed advice on planning this adventure of a lifetime yourself.
+Read my story about my thru-hike, where you can view lots of photos and read some of my tips on planning this adventure of a lifetime yourself.

 The JMT has grown enormously popular, making it increasingly difficult to get a permit for a thru-hike, and the time period for applying is coming up soon.
 See my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”
 Find more info at nps.gov/yose/planyourvisit/jmtfaq.htm.

 If you can’t get a permit for a JMT thru-hike or just don’t have the time next year, find some shorter, comparable backpacking trips by scrolling down to Yosemite and Sequoia at my All Trips Listed By State page at The Big Outside, or get my detailed, expert advice on backpacking in Yosemite in my downloadable e-guides to three amazing multi-day hikes there.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.